Max Planck Institute for Biogeochemistry

 The Max Planck Institute for Biogeochemistry is located in Jena, Germany.
-It was created in 1997, and moved into new buildings 2002.
-It is one of 84 institutes in the Max Planck Society (Max Planck Gesellschaft).
+It was created in 1997, and moved into new buildings 2002 on the city's Beutenberg Campus.
+It is part of the Max Planck Society (Max Planck Gesellschaft).

 Scientific profile

 The research at the Max Planck Institute for Biogeochemistry is dedicated to the study of global biogeochemical cycles and their long-term interactions with the biosphere, the atmosphere, the geosphere and the entire climate system.

 Departments and research groups

 The institute has three departments, with each department consisting of several research groups, and sometimes additional project groups.